satyamkurum/reddit_persona_generator/README.md

   Satyam Kurum
 - Data Scientist | ML Developer | 2025 NITK Surathkal Graduate
 - Passionate about GenAI, NLP, and creative machine learning apps

-- You are free to use, modify, and distribute it with attribution.